bluerock-io/fm-ci/docker/README.md

 The latter should in principle not be used directly, since we have a scheduled job that builds and publishes the image daily.
 It is however useful to build and run the release image locally when working on improvements and debugging.

+Replace `build-release` with `build-release-dev` during local development: this caches the artifact locally, but produces a bigger image.